Latest update - Community Priorities Panel present their report to Council

 • you suggested we revisit our fees and charges for services and activities—such as venue hire and permits—and consider increasing them to support the delivery of other programs and services.

-• How your feedback influenced the plan
+• How your feedback influenced the Plan

 With your feedback in mind we will: